GulsahDuzgun/React/07 - How React Works/README.md

 > - _Event handlers are triggered by events.
 Like onClick, onSubmit etc. Effects are triggered by rendering and allow us to write code that will run at different moments: mount, re-render or unmount. ,_
 > - _Event Handlers are executed when the corresponding event happens and used to react to an event,_
 > - _Effects(useEffect) are executed after the component mounts(initial render) and after subsequent re-renders(according to dependency array) and used to keep a component synchronized with some external system like API ,_
+> - _**What is the useEffect dependency array?** By default in effect will run after each and every render.We can prevent that by passing a dependency array into the useEffect hook as a second argument.
+Without this array react doesn't know when to actually run the effect.
+If we do specify the effect dependencies by passing in dependency array the effect will be executed each time that one of the dependencies changes.
+Effect dependencies are state and props that are used inside the effect.
+Every state variable and prop used inside the effect must be included in the dependency array. ,_
+> - _useEffects is like an event listener that is listening for one dependency to change.
+Whenever a dependency changes, it will execute the effect again.,_
+> - _Effects react to updates to state and props used inside the effect.
+The useEffect is a truly synchronization mechanism.
+A mechanism to synchronize effects with the state of the application. ,_
+> - _We can use the dependency array in order to run effects when the component renders or re-renders,_
+> - _Effects are only executed after the browser has painted the component instance on the screen, not immediately after the render.
+That is why we say that effects run asynchronously after the render has already been painted to the screen.
+Because effects may contain long-running processes such as fetchin data. ,_
 >
 > #